Deficiencies in maths

 SAT Test Mathematics Level 1

 For the SAT subject test, a score of 600 or higher will be accepted.
-(See link below for SAT international test dates and registration deadlines, AUC's College Board code is 6700.)
-We recommend you take practice tests to prepare.
+See the link below for SAT international test dates and registration deadlines.
+AUC's College Board code is 6700.

 Alternative proof

-If you wish to fill your maths deficiency in a different way or offer alternative proof, then you must check with AUC Admissions well in advance that it can be accepted.
+If you wish to fill your maths deficiency in a different way or offer an alternative proof, then you must first check with the AUC Admissions Office well in advance if it can be accepted.

 Tutoring offered by Students4You